tobias-kirschstein/nersemble-data/README.md

  - `--participant`: select participant(s) to download
  - `--sequence`: select sequence(s) to download
  - `--camera`: select camera(s) to download
- - `--n_workers` Specify how many download should happen in parallel
+ - `--n_workers` Specify how many downloads should happen in parallel

 For example,
 ```shell